 Educators who join Shrubsciber at the TREE level will receive twice as many seeds as students and detailed step-by-step instructions to prepare, grow, and care for a classroom set of trees.

 Over the school year, students will learn about their trees, their evolution and ecological partners and be able to bring home and care for a tree by the end of June.

 For organizations, businesses, or individuals wanting to give more, Shrubscriber has created the FOREST membership.
 Shrubscribers at the FOREST membership level, whose values* align with that of the Shrubscrtiber community, will have the option of adding their climate-conscious organization, initiative, or business to an internal Shrubscriber directly and receive public recognition via Shrubscriber's social media and mailing list.

 Marginalized communities often have fewer trees, green spaces, and resources - let's fix that.
-Shrubscriber uses urban heat island, flooding, food security, and energy poverty data to identify community partners that would benefit most from additional trees.
+Shrubscriber uses urban heat island and social data to identify community partners that would benefit most from additional trees.
 Community partners are chosen based on three criteria:

 We could all use more trees, but some communities need them more, so let's plant trees where they'll do the most good.

 The older a tree, the greater its benefits.
 Three hundred years from now, we want people saying, "That's a Shrubscriber tree!"

 Trees are for everybody, so publicly accessible plantings have priority.

 By joining Shrubscriber, you are supporting (and becoming a member) of a distributed nursery network of backyard tree growers.
 I've been growing most of my trees in my backyard at the Edmonton Urban Farm, and the cost of membership helps me cover the costs of providing tree trees.
 However, the long-term vision is to create a distributed tree nursery community growing trees across the City.